widelands/widelands/doc/sphinx/source/add-ons.rst

 Uploading
 ---------

 The only supported way to upload an add-on is to use the in-game add-ons manager.
-Log in with your Widelands website user profile and online gaming password (i.e., the same credentials as for the metaserver), and use the Upload section in the add-ons manager’s third tab.
+Log in with your Widelands website user profile and online gaming password (i.e., the same credentials as for the metaserver), and use the Upload section in the add-ons manager’s last tab.
 If you previously submitted an add-on with the same name and lower version number, the new upload will be made available as an upgrade.
 You can upload screenshots for your add-ons in the same way.

 When providing an upgrade, always ensure that your modifications are based on the version that was downloaded from the server rather than your original sources, as the maintainers may make minor maintenance modifications to the versions stored there.